gotpop/gotpop/README.md

-# Hello 👋
+# Hiya thanks for popping in 👋

 I'm a developer with over 10 years experience.

 Take a look at my most recent demo project below it's a compponent system with AWS infra.
+Alternativly if you'd like to get in touch you can [message me directly from my site](https://work.gotpop.io/contact).

 ## Demo Project: Component System